pbloem/gestalt.ink/category-theory.md

 Preliminaries:
 * Set theory

+Status:
+* This is all wrong.
+Ignore it.

 ## Summary

 **Category theory** is a mathematical language for talking about a certain kind of abstract object, called a _category_.
 It's a bit like set theory or group theory, in that the objects of study (sets, groups, category) are so abstract that it's hard to give a quick, intuitive idea of what it's about.
 However, their definition is simple, and once you properly internalize it, you see that the definition fits a lot of natural objects, especially mathematical ones.